michaeljecmen/traderbot/README.md

 change back to alpaca_trade_api==1.0.1 if you have problems with asyncio event loop again otherwise download new package version and run it

+test double down on tickers in diff strategies